Kushiro Marsh 釧路湿原

 Take a nostalgic Winter Shitsugen steam train from Kushiro or Shibecha Stations through the Kushiro Marshland and view the East Hokkaido's most wintry wilderness.
 The Kushiro Shitsugen Norokko-go runs from late April to early October.

 Perhaps your best way to get close to nature is by taking a canoe ride on Lake Toro.
 Choose from a variety of tours at the Toro Nature Center.

 If you are feeling hungry, look for a secluded cafe hiding in the hills and valleys surrounding the marshes.
 Try Aurora Farm Village near Shibecha for a cozy meal around the hearth and a truly wild onsen in the forest, or Heart'n Tree Restaurant for original homemade dishes.
-Alternatively, head for Kushiro City to savor some of the freshest fish in Hokkaido at Kushiro Fishermen's Wharf and Washou Ichiba Fish Market.
+Alternatively, head for Kushiro City to savor some of the freshest fish in Eastern Hokkaido at Kushiro Fishermen's Wharf and Washou Ichiba Fish Market.

 The onward journey

 Head north from the Akan Town side of the marshes to visit the picturesque Lake Akan, or north from Shibecha towards the majestic Lake Mashu .
-Both parts of Akan-Mashu National Park are within an hour's drive.
+Both parts of Akan-Mashu National Park are around an hour's drive.